ClementNerma/NightOS/docs/specs/syscalls.md

 **Arguments:**

-- Pointer to the start address to unallocate the memory from (CPU-dependent size)
+- Pointer to the start address to unallocate the memory from (8 bytes)
 - The number of [pages](kernel/memory.md#pages) to unallocate (8 bytes)

 **Return value:**